 Identifying and understanding feelings is an essential social-emotional skill.
 It is always where I would start in counseling and where most social-emotional curriculums begin.
 If a student can't identify how

 The illustrations and descriptions in this book are so engaging.
 Similar to In My Heart, this book uses metaphors for each emotion.
 It talks about what you do when you feel certain emotions, such as dance or cry.

-A companion lesson is available for free in my store.
+A companion lesson is available in my store.

 The Way I Feel

-I believe The Way I Feel by Janan Cain was the first time I used children's literature to explain social emotional concepts to younger children.
-It has stayed one of my favorites over the last 10 years.
+The Way I Feel by Janan Cain was the first time I used children's literature to explain social-emotional concepts to younger children.
+It has stayed one of my favorites over the last ten years.

-Like In My Heart and The Color Monster, this book normalizes all feelings whether they are positive or negative.
-I think this book does the best job of highlighting feelings and situations that are relatable and familiar.
-For example, one character is disappointed after plans get cancelled and another is frustrated when they can't do something.
+Like In My Heart and The Color Monster, this book normalizes all feelings, whether positive or negative.
+This book does the best job of highlighting feelings and situations that are relatable and familiar.
+For example, one character is disappointed after plans get canceled, and another is frustrated when they can't do something.